dbus2/zbus/book/src/server.md

 `say_hello()` above.

-The second is a result return value, where the `Ok` variant is the serializable value, and the error is any error type that has a `reply(&self, &zbus::Connection, &zbus::Message)` method.
+The second is a result return value, where the `Ok` variant is the serializable value, and the error is any error type that has an async `reply(&self, &zbus::azync::Connection, &zbus::Message)` method.
 The `zbus::fdo::Error` type implements this method, and should cover most common use cases.
 However, when a custom error type needs to be emitted from the method as an error reply, it can be created with `derive(zbus::DBusError)`, and used in the returned `Result<T, E>`.